-Him and his lawyer, Kathryn Tucker, argue that the DEA is violating the humanitarian Right to Try for terminally ill patients.
-Most of us aren't lawyers, or even close, but we can visit the basic language of the act to see for ourselves why the lawsuit is legitimate.
-Taken verbatim from the FDA's website, the act states:
+Moreover, Dr. Aggarwal and his lawyer, Kathryn Tucker, argue that the DEA is violating the humanitarian Right to Try for terminally ill patients.
+Most of us aren't lawyers, but we can visit the basic language of the act to see for ourselves why the lawsuit is legitimate.
+Taken verbatim from the FDA's website, the Right to Try Act states:

 "The Right to Try Act permits/allows eligible patients to have access to eligible investigational drugs."

-- Been diagnosed with a life-threatening disease or condition
+- Have been diagnosed with a life-threatening disease or condition

 - Exhausted the approved treatment options, and is unable to participate in a clinical trial involving the eligible investigational drug